Sonny Silooy: International career

 Silooy, a member of the Netherlands national team's squad at the 1983 FIFA World Youth Championship, obtained 25 caps, including eight appearances in Euro 88 qualifying, but never played in a major international competition.

 Coaching career

-Silooy was also coach of the Jong Ajax youth academy and juniors team.
-In 2010, he was appointed as head coach of new branch Dayton Dutch Lions.
+Silooy coached of the Jong Ajax youth academy and juniors team.
+In 2010, he became the head coach of the new club Dayton Dutch Lions.

 He left Dayton Dutch Lions to become an assistant coach with the Major League Soccer club D.C.
 United.
-In 2015 he was appointed as head coach of Al Shabab under 19.
+In 2015, he was appointed as head coach of Al Shabab under 19.
+He joined Ajax's women's team in 2024 with new head coach Hesterine de Reus.